elameen37/monty/README.md

 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.
 The goal of this project is to create an interpreter for Monty ByteCodes files.

 - monty.h - contains all the structure and prototype
-- main.c - main function for monty interpreter
+- monty_main.c - main function for monty interpreter

 ## Helper
 - newline_check.c - checks if the first character in a line is a newline